 functions—the presence of the student body and faculty—such drama and music events contribute importantly to the overall educational

 and cultural functions of the university.
-Therefore, the activity is not an unrelated trade or business.
+Therefore, the activity isn’t an unrelated trade or business.

 Travel tour programs.

-Travel tour activities that are a trade or business are an unrelated trade or business if the activities are not substantially
+Travel tour activities that are a trade or business are an unrelated trade or business if the activities aren’t substantially

 related to the purpose for which tax exemption was granted to the organization.

 A tax-exempt university alumni association provides a travel tour program for its members and their families.
 The organization

 works with various travel agencies and schedules approximately ten tours a year to various places around the world.
 It mails